 Nominating someone can take a few minutes, or longer depending on how much information you wish to occur.
 Entering yourself could also be done in as little as 10 or so minutes.
 But in order to give as much information as possible, you may find the process takes up to an hour or so.

-Finalists will be announced via the Women’s Agenda daily newsletter, on the 5th September 2022.
-Winners will be announced at the leadership lunch on the 23rd September.
+Finalists will be announced via the Women’s Agenda daily newsletter, on the 6th September 2023.
+Winners will be announced at the leadership dinner on the 13th October 2023.

-To be a finalist in the program, you need to agree to be available for the virtual judging session that will take place in the week commencing the 12th September 2022.
+To be a finalist in the program, you need to agree to be available for the virtual judging session that will take place virtually between the 3rd and 5th of October.
 This judging session takes approximate 30 minutes, and is done via Zoom.
 Organising these judging sessions is a complex, logistical challenge, as we need to line up a panel of judges alongside those who are named finalists.
 We appreciate flexibility and our judges understand that kids, pets and others may be in the background.

 Every year, we put together a diverse list of judges from a wide variety of backgrounds to participate in judging these sessions.
 Each judge will typically be asked to judge two to three different categories, and are asked to sign confidentiality agreements before seeing the finalist details.
 We do not provide a list in advance of which judges are judging which categories, as we do sometimes need to make adjustments in order to deal with conflicts and last-minute issues that arise.